Posted at 02:53 PM in Cooked Lessons | Permalink | Comments (0)

 2. He suffers another shock to his psyche.
 Once a powerful man who called the shots, he finds in prison that he is now powerless, beholden to guards like Big Bubba on page 79.

-3. In prison he has time to think about his life in ways he did not used to.
+3. In prison, he has time to think about his life in ways he didn't before.
 For example, he wanted to be like T whom he worshipped as a sort of god.
 Ironically, he doesn’t realize until he’s in prison that he had become BIGGER that T and that being SO BIG put him on the feds’ radar screen and that was his downfall.
 81

 5. Jeff thought he was invincible but discovers a painful fact: The Feds had been watching him, not for several months, but for several years.
 He was digging his own grave for a long, long time.
 87